-The St. Thomas & District Chamber of Commerce is dedicated to community prosperity.”

-Past | The St. Thomas & District Chamber of Commerce is not a department of government, a civic club, a social service organization, a charitable institution, a private publicity agency, an affiliate of any political party, or a profit-making enterprise.
+The St. Thomas & District Chamber of Commerce is not a department of government, a civic club, a social service organization, a charitable institution, a private publicity agency, an affiliate of any political party, or a profit-making enterprise.

-Last year, the Chamber hosted and arranged 21 public and private events for the benefit of the community and our Members, in addition to meetings among volunteers within the Board of Directors, our standing committees and task forces.
+Last year, the Chamber hosted and arranged 23 public and private events for the benefit of the community and our Members, in addition to 86 meetings among our team of over 75 volunteers within the Board of Directors, our standing committees and task forces.

 Raising an issue and enlisting the support of the Chamber can be done in many ways: